Table Of Contents

-Our metric that we’re watching is the number of clicks on the CTA following the copy.
+Our metric that we’re watching is the number of clicks on the call to action following the copy.

-As you can see here, throwing all these copywriting elements together gets a much higher conversion rate.
+As you can see here, throwing all these copywriting elements together gets a much higher site’s conversion rate optimization.
 And in this case, items #3 – #5 seem to be carrying most of the weight.

 The numbers look nice and all but let me translate this into dollars for you.